WuDi-ZhanShen/AndroidUHidPureJava/README.md

 export CLASSPATH=/sdcard/Android/data/uhid/purejava/files/classes.dex;app_process / com.android.commands.hid.Hid

-Adb or Root permission is required.
+Note: Adb or Root permission is required.

 Note: you can also manually unzip classes.dex from apk file.
 Just remember to change the filePath parameter in the launch command.